alessandro-maccario/Labor_Fundamentals_of_Image_Processing_Project/README.md

 # Labor Fundamentals of Image Processing Project
-An OpenCV and Python based document scanner.
+An OpenCV and Python based document scanner for the final project of _Labor "Fundamental of Image Processing" course at the University of Klagenfurt, January 2022.